dxc-technology/halstack-style-guide/Button/README.md

 </div>
 <br>

+For taking into consideration, the main background colors for the application would be white or black, so the use of any button with such colors is a great option.
+In case that the user wants to customize color or contrast, it is recommended follow best practices and check the accessibility in any case.

 ###### States

 The states are the different behaviors of the button component based on the interaction of the user.